groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/text/jpeg.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Integrate Text Signatures into JPEG Files with C# Applications"
+head_title: "Add text signatures to JPEG using C# apps"
 head_description: "Harness the power of the C# API to embed text-based signatures within JPEG files, supporting a wide array of formats including PDF, Word, Excel, Presentations, Images, and ZIP."

 ############################# Header ############################
-title: "Seamlessly Embed Text Signatures in JPEG via C#"
+title: "Seamlessly embed text signatures in JPEG"
 description: "Effortlessly integrate custom text signatures into your business documents using GroupDocs.Signature for .NET.
 Optimize organizational processes with versatile signature customization capabilities."
 subtitle: "GroupDocs.Signature for .NET"